 Up until now, you’ve figured out how to make an item table with every custom field shown as a different segment.
 If you just need to show a custom field on the single item page, there is an easier option.

 You can use a straightforward yet compelling module called WooCommerce Lead Time.
 While many people utilize this module to show item holding up times, you can likewise utilize it as an overall custom field module.
 The ‘lead time‘ field is in fact a WooCommerce custom field.
-It shows up over the add to truck button.
-Hence, you can utilize it to show any content based data rather than lead times.
+It shows up over the add to the truck button.
+Hence, you can utilize it to show any content-based data rather than lead times.

 To set it up, look for the module, add the custom field data to the ‘lead time’ field in the ‘Stock‘ tab on the ‘Altar Product‘ screen.
 This content will show over the add to truck button, under the short depiction on the single item page.